MagnusRichert/ASAPR/README.md

 When the "Pause Before Clean" checkbox is ticked, the tip will pause 1 cm above the specified XYZ coordinates.
 This allows you to position your cleaning container more easily without needing to measure the coordinates precisely.

+##### Desinfecting
+To disinfect the tip, it is sufficient to immerse it in 70% ethanol for at least 30 seconds and then allow it to air dry.
+It is also recommended to rinse the tip in ethanol after each scratching process to remove debris.
+During the test phase, several scratched corrugated sheets were incubated for at least one week and contamination was never observed.
+It is also possible to prepare several tips and autoclave them in advance, but it is not necessary to replace them after each use.

 #### Load well setting

 On the right side of the GUI, you'll need to provide the well data.
 Since wells are often standardized, the data is read from a *.txt file for ease of sharing, modification, and reuse.
 An example file named "24well.txt" is included in the repository.